|Title:||Head Men's Basketball Coach|

 Following a year away from the sideline, Titus came back to lead UMass Boston to its first Little East Conference championship in 2005-06 to earn an automatic berth into the NCAA tournament for the second time in school history.
 The Beacons' win total of 18 was their second-highest in the program's history and for his efforts, Titus was named the National Association of Basketball Coaches Northeast Region Coach of the Year to go along with the Little East Conference Coach of the Year honor he had received weeks earlier.

 Titus has overseen the Beacon basketball program from its days as a club-varsity sport in 1974.
 He took one-year leaves of absence from his coaching duties in 1980, upon being named UMass Boston's director of athletics, and returned to the hardwood in 1981 for the Beacons' second season at the varsity level, and in 2004 when he assumed duties as Interim Vice Chancellor for Student Affairs and was named Vice Chancellor for Athletics and Recreation soon after that.
-He earned his 300th combined club and varsity victory in the 2002-03 season, and now owns a career mark of 354-501.
+He earned his 300th combined club and varsity victory in the 2002-03 season.

 The UMB mentor wasted little time in bringing UMass Boston to the national spotlight once the program assumed full varsity status.
 In just his second year at the varsity level, Titus led the Beacons to a 19-9 record and a berth in the NCAA tournament.